All4Gis/EquirectangularViewer/README.md

 # Equirectangular local images viewer for Qgis

-This plugin allows the visualization of equirectangular local images, although modifying the code, it can be used for any 360 image, given that the library [Marzipano](https://github.com/google/marzipano) is used.
+This plugin allows the visualization of equirectangular local images, it can be used for any 360 image, given that the library [Marzipano](https://github.com/google/marzipano) is used.

 [Example](https://github.com/All4Gis/EquirectangularViewer/tree/master/code/example)